ys7yoo/PiTutorial/README.md

         System-critical operations can be done only by sudoers.

-        For example, you can reboot with this command:
+        For example, you can reboot your RPI with this command:
         ```bash
         sudo reboot
         ```